Social Security FAQ

-A: There are many factors that have to be taken into consideration by SSA, apart from where (and when) the adoption took place.
+A: There are many factors that have to be taken into consideration by SSA, including where and when the adoption took place.
 For full details see Your Payments While You Are Outside the United States, or contact the Federal Benefits Unit serving your area.

-Q: Withholding on Social Security and survivors' benefits of NRA spouses of American citizens.
+Q: Are US taxes withheld on Social Security and survivors' benefits of NRA spouses of American citizens?

-Q: I am married to a foreign national living abroad.
+Q: I am married to a foreign national and we live abroad.
 I collect Social Security.
 We have a minor child who has a US SSN and is a US citizen.
-Neither my child nor my wife have ever been to the US.
-When I die will by minor child be eligible for survivor benefits though he has never been to the US?
+Neither my child nor my spouse has ever been to the US.
+When I die will by minor child be eligible for survivor benefits though he/she has never been to the US?

-A: Since your son is a US citizen, the question of residence in the US does not arise (as it would for your non-resident alien wife) in terms of survivor's benefits.
-You son would get survivor's benefits until the age of 18 or, if he is still in secondary school at that time, until 19.
+A: Since your child is a US citizen, the question of residence in the US does not arise (as it would for your non-resident alien spouse).
+In terms of survivor's benefits, your child would get survivor's benefits until the age of 18 or, if he/she is still in secondary school at that time, until age 19.

 Q: Can benefits for my minor children be paid into my own bank account?

-A: Benefits for children are supposed to be directed into separate accounts that were set up for each child, individually.
+A: Benefits for children are supposed to be directed into separate accounts that are set up for each child individually.
 However, the account does not need to be barred from access by the parents/caretaking individual.